LiquidFiles Documentation

 License Considerations

-Your LiquidFiles license is tied to your current hostname.
-The license requirement is that each LiquidFiles system requires its own license so you cannot have two systems https://lf1.company.com and https://lf2.company.com, or https://liquidfiles.domain1.com and https://liquidfiles.domain2.com using the same license.
+Your LiquidFiles license is tied to your Public Hostname.
+The license requirement is that each LiquidFiles system requires its own license.
+You cannot have two systems https://lf1.company.com and https://lf2.company.com, or https://liquidfiles.domain1.com and https://liquidfiles.domain2.com using the same license.

 But, the hostname or domain is not strictly locked to the license.
-If you change the hostname or domain, as long as your LiquidFiles system can conctact the LiquidFiles license server https://license.liquidfiles.com, it will automatically the license with the new domain.
+If you change the hostname or domain, as long as your LiquidFiles system can contact the LiquidFiles license server https://license.liquidfiles.com, it will automatically the license with the new hostname or domain.

 Example Change Hostname/Update License